Have you heard of Artificial Neural Networks before?

 Getting a machine to perform a particular function is pretty standard.
 Getting a machine to understand when to perform what function is more complicated than it looks.

-Let us understand how neural networks work in the human brain to then understand what our scientists were aiming to accomplish!
+Let us understand what are Neural Networks and how they work in the human brain to answer what our scientists were aiming to accomplish!

 The human brain has countless nerve cells or neurons that form the basic structure of the nervous system.